Active Learning for Graph Neural Networks via Node Feature Propagation: Proof of Theorem

 \section{Proof of Theorem \ref{th:main}}

-In order to show Theorem \ref{th:main}, we make the following assumptions:\\ \textbf{Assumption 1.} We assume $\algo_t$ has zero training loss on $\selected{0}$.
-We also assume that there exists a ground truth GCN $\gtmodel$ that achieves zero loss on the entire training set.
-This is a common assumption in literature, and \citep{du2018gradient} shows that gradient descent provably achieves zero training loss in polynomial time.\\ \textbf{Assumption 2.} We assume $l$ is Lipschitz with constant $\lip$ and bounded in $[-\lossbound,\lossbound]$.\\ \textbf{Assumption 3.} We assume that there exists a constant $\alpha$ such that the sum of input weights of every neuron is less than $\alpha$.
-Namely, we assume $\sum_i|(\networkweight_K)_{i,j}|\leq \alpha$.
+For simplicity, for any model $\model$ let $\modelpred{\model}{i}=(\model(G,X))_i\in \mathbb{R}^C$ be the prediction for node $i$ under input $G,X$, and $\modelpred{\model}{i,c}$ be the $c$-th element of $\modelpred{\model}{i}$ (i.e., the prediction for class $c$).
+In order to show Theorem \ref{th:main}, we make the following assumptions:\\ \textbf{Assumption 1.} We assume $\algo_0$ overfits to the training data.
+Specifically, we assume the following two conditions: i) $\algo_0$ has zero training loss on $\selected{0}$; ii) for any unlabeled data $(x_i,x_j)$ with $i\not\in \selected{0}$ and $j\in \selected{0}$, we have $(\algo_0)_{i,y_j}\leq (\algo_0)_{j,y_j}$ and $(\algo_0)_{i,c}\geq (\algo_0)_{j,c}$ for all $c\ne y_j$.
+The second condition states that $\algo_0$ achieves a high confidence on trained samples and low confidence on unseen samples.
+We also assume that the class probabilities are given by a ground truth GCN; i.e., there exists a GCN $\gtmodel$ that predicts $\Pr[Y_i=c]$ on the entire training set.
+This is a common assumption in the literature, and \citep{du2018gradient} shows that gradient descent provably achieves zero training loss and a precise prediction in polynomial time.\\ \textbf{Assumption 2.} We assume $l$ is Lipschitz with constant $\lip$ and bounded in $[-\lossbound,\lossbound]$.
+The loss function is naturally Lipschitz for many common loss functions such as hinge loss, mean squared error, and cross-entropy if the model output is bounded.
+This assumption is widely used in DL theory (e.g., \cite{allen2018convergence,du2018gradient}). \\ \textbf{Assumption 3.} We assume that there exists a constant $\alpha$ such that the norm of the input weights of every neuron is less than $\alpha$.
+Namely, we assume $\sqrt{\sum_i(\networkweight_K)^2_{i,j}}\leq \alpha$.
 This assumption is also present in \citep{sener2017active}.
-We note that one can make $\sum_i|(\networkweight_K)_{i,j}|$ arbitrarily small without changing the network prediction.\\ \textbf{Assumption 4.} We assume that ReLU function activates with probability 1/2.
+We note that one can make $\sum_i|(\networkweight_K)_{i,j}|$ arbitrarily small without changing the network prediction; this is because dividing all input weights by a constant $t$ will also divide the output by a constant $t$.\\ \textbf{Assumption 4.} We assume that ReLU function activates with probability 1/2.
 This is a common assumption in analyzing the loss surface of neural networks, and is also used in \citep{choromanska2015open,kawaguchi2016deep,xu2018representation}.
+This assumption also aligns with observations in practice that usually half of all the ReLU neurons can activate.

 With these assumptions in place, we are able to prove Theorem \ref{th:main}.

 \textbf{Theorem \ref{th:main} (restated).} Suppose Assumptions 1-4 hold, and the label vector $Y$ is sampled independently from the distribution $y_v\sim \eta(v)$ for every $v\in \nodeset$.
 Then with probability $1-\delta$ the expected classification loss of $\algo_t$ satisfies